Frequently Asked Questions

 It’s an official document signed by a doctor confirming a person’s death.
 In hospitals, the attending doctor will issue it.
 For deaths at home, you’ll need to contact 112 so a doctor can provide it.

 Yes.
 In Spain, funeral services are subject to 21% VAT, making them one of the most heavily taxed in Europe compared to countries like Italy, Ireland, and Portugal, where no VAT is applied.
+All prices on the Funecon.es site include VAT.

 Call our 24/7 service centre.
 Our advisors will handle everything from there.
 You can also visit one of our partner funeral offices or request that a representative come to your home.